rehierl/abstract-properties/11-x-setup-of-sets/11-0-setup-of-sets/1-3-setup-total.md

 if and only if the following requirements are met:

 * (R1) `S` is a simple setup of sets
-* (R2) Any two sets in `S` must be related.
+* (R2) Any two sets in `S` are related with each other.

-Note that, since any two sets in such a setup are required to be related, a total setup disallows any pairs of disjoint and any pairs of overlapping sets.
+Note that, since any two sets in such a setup are required to be related, a total setup does not allow pairs of disjoint and also no pairs of overlapping sets.
 That is, a total setup covers the **RE only** case as described in the remarks to simple setups.

-Note that a total setup corresponds with a set of pairwise related sets.
+Note that a total setup is a set of pairwise related sets.
 That is, each set in a total setup is related to every other set in it.
 Because of that, and for any pair of distinct sets `(s,t in S)` it can be determined which is the subset and which the superset.
 That is, a total setup is such that there is no pair of disjoint sets.

 <!-- ======================================================================= -->
 ## a visual impression